Review our SLA: https://charityhost.org/service-level-agreement

 All websites under the Discounted Web Hosting for charities accounts must be exclusively for non-profit/NGO websites with proper government status as such and clearly serve as or to humanitarian services.
 CharityHost.org prohibits hosting any websites under the discounted and at cost plans that do not meet this criteria.
 CharityHost.org reserves the right to suspend, terminate, or permit any discounted hosting account that does not adhere to this policy.

-Account holders agree that while having any non-profit website under the Discounted Web Hosting plan, that the website hosted on the Discounted Web Hosting plan will contain a reference image and link to CharityHost.org using html code in the footer as follows or similar showing the logo and linked to https://charityhost.org:
+We request that the websites hosted on the Discounted Web Hosting plan will contain a reference image and link to CharityHost.org using html code in the footer as follows or similar showing the logo and linked to https://charityhost.org:

 Open the following links (light logo or dark logo, whichever fits your footer best), then copy the html code to your footer.